ROCm/hipSOLVER/docs/source/userguide_usage.rst

 - The `niters` argument of :ref:`hipsolverXXgels <gels>` and :ref:`hipsolverXXgesv <gesv>` is not referenced by the rocSOLVER backend; there is no iterative refinement currently implemented in rocSOLVER.

+- The `params` argument of the compatibility-only Jacobi functions (e.g. :ref:`hipsolverDnXsyevj <compat_syevj>`) is not referenced by the rocSOLVER backend; there are currently no Jacobi functions implemented in rocSOLVER.

 .. _mem_model: